-It’s great when children develop a love of books at a young age, and book choice is always important in developing that love.
-Give them something boring to read and they’ll quickly lose interest.
+It's great when children develop a love of books at a young age, book choice is very important in developing that love.
+Give them something boring to read and they'll quickly lose interest.

 But science books specifically written for kids are a sure-fire way to grab their attention and peak their interest quickly.